Drxl95/DogAlbum/README.md

-# DogCollage
+# DogAlbum
-Collage of Dog Pictures
+A Photo album of Dog Pictures

 A common dog API that I decided to turn into a collage.
 I have the code set to where the photos of dogs will appearr at random when the name of the dog is selected.
 Double tapping removes an image.